 Tuition is collected by the school for all students.
-The tuition can be paid in full before June 20th or in 10 monthly payments.
+The tuition can be paid in full in August or in 10 monthly payments through FACTS.
 The payment of tuition and fees will be reviewed at the end of each trimester.
 All fees and tuition must be paid before report cards will be given.
 In addition, access to Option C will be denied.
 Tuition which is 2 months behind will result in the withdrawal of the student.
-In the case of an 8th grader, all tuition and fees must be paid to fines incurred because of damage to textbooks, library fines, lunch money, and fees imposed when children are not picked up on time from detention or school activities.
+In the case of an 8th grader, all tuition and fees must be paid or the student will not be permitted to participate in the graduation celebration.
+Fees include, but are not limited to fines incurred because of damage to textbooks, library fines, lunch money, and fees imposed when children are not picked up on time from detention or school activities.
 Records will not be transferred to another school until fees are paid and tuition is current.
 Students will not be permitted to buy lunch once a family is behind more than \$30 in lunch fees.